junxit/us-congress-bills-110/metadata.md

 - 2008-07-24 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 110-430.
 - 2008-07-24 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 110-430.
 - 2008-07-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 897.
+- 2008-07-30 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7795-7797; text: CR S7795-7796)
+- 2008-07-30 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7795-7797; text: CR S7795-7796)